Aztec warriors ran on chia seeds.

 1. Chia Seeds: A Complete Plant Protein

+Chia seeds contain all nine essential amino acids, making them a rare complete plant protein.
 They come from the Salvia hispanica plant, a member of the mint family, and are rich in fibre, omega-3 fatty acids, calcium, antioxidants and minerals.
-Chia oil, cold-pressed from the seeds, is particularly high in omega-3 and omega-6 fatty acids, making it a valuable addition to both diet and skincare formulations.
-The key difference between the two is fibre: whole chia seeds are abundant in it, while chia oil contains little to none.
-Research published in the Global Journal of Health Science found that supplementing with chia seeds may support energy and cognitive function.
+Chia oil, cold-pressed from the seeds, is particularly high in omega-3 and omega-6 fatty acids, making it a great addition to both diet and skincare formulations.
+Both are great for you.
+Chia is the richest plant source of omega-3s, with around 60% of its oil made up of them, so the oil holds its own.
+The whole seed just brings the fibre as well, which the oil misses out on.
+Plus, research shows that supplementing with chia seeds may support energy and cognitive function.

 2. Chia Seeds Help You Feel Fuller for Longer